-This blog post is part of a series where I take a detailed look at how I’m investing in quality dividend stocks for long-term income and growth.
+This blog post is part of a series where I take a detailed look at my dividend investing strategy.

-The last post looked at the importance of consistent, high-quality dividend growth, so in this post I want to talk about profitability, which is a good indicator of a company's quality and a key driver of dividend growth.
+The last post covered how to identify stocks with high-quality dividend growth, so today I want to talk about profitability, which is a good indicator of a company's quality and a key driver of dividend growth.

-More specifically, I’ll cover return on equity, net return on capital and profit margins, and then apply two of those metrics to a real-world company from my portfolio.
+More specifically, I’ll cover return on equity, return on capital and profit margins, and then apply two of those metrics to one of the holdings in the UK Dividend Stocks Portfolio.

 Table of contents